mrisc32/mc1/README.md

 This means that it is possible to mix resolutions and color modes in a single frame, and you can fill the screen with rich colors and high resolution content even with very limited video RAM resources.

-The pixel pipeline of the video logic supports the following color modes:
-* 32-bit true color (RGBA8888).
-* 16-bit true color (RGBA5551).
-* 8-bit palette (256 colors).
-* 4-bit palette (16 colors).
-* 2-bit palette (4 colors).
-* 1-bit palette (2 colors).

 For more details, see the [video logic documentation](docs/video_logic.md).

+### I/O

+Primitive I/O, such as reading buttons and switches and writing to leds and seven-segment displays, is provided as memory mapped I/O (see [docs/mmio.md](MMIO)), directly accessible for the CPU.

 ## Operating system

 No operating system is planned at this point.
-There will most likely be libraries of helper routines for certain tasks (e.g. I/O).
+Common system routines (such as memory allocation and I/O) are stored in the boot ROM, and will be exposed (e.g. via a jump table) to programs that are loaded from an SD card or similar.

 ## Planned features